-At the Law Office of Aaron D. Wersing we are passionate about helping federal employees with any legal issues they may face.
+At the Federal Employment Law Firm of Aaron D Wersing, our team of federal employment attorneys is passionate about helping federal employees with any legal issues they may face.
 If you need help pursuing benefits you are entitled to or protecting your rights against wrongful conduct, contact us today.

 How We Can Serve You